kvpb/.files/readme.md

 &nbsp;&nbsp;Apple computers operating systems configuration scripts family.

+&nbsp;&nbsp;**NB:** Don't hesitate to help me finding new hidden preferences with `defaults read`!
+You'll get full credits for that, of course.

 #### How-to

 &nbsp;&nbsp;Launch a terminal emulator, eg Terminal or iTerm2, then enter this: